The Bad Guys (film): Sequel

-In March 2022, a month before the film was released, Perifel said that he would love to do a sequel.
+In March 2022, a month before the film was released in the US, Perifel said that he would love to do a sequel.
 Two years later, DreamWorks Animation officially confirmed a sequel and was released in the US on August 1, 2025.
 Perifel returned to direct, and JP Sans, who served as head of character animation on the previous film, co-directed, with the cast reprising their roles.
 On July 13, 2024, it was announced that Natasha Lyonne was cast in the sequel.
 A trailer was released on November 21, 2024, with the cast returning, along with new voice actors.

 Television specials

 A holiday special inspired by the characters from the film was produced by DreamWorks Animation Television.
 It was directed by Bret Haaland from Fast & Furious Spy Racers, and executive produced by Haaland and Katherine Nolfi from Abominable and the Invisible City and Spirit Riding Free.
 The holiday special, titled The Bad Guys: A Very Bad Holiday, debuted on November 30, 2023, on Netflix.
 None of the film cast reprised their roles.
 The special takes place before the events of the film and features the titular Bad Guys reluctantly restoring holiday cheer to Los Angeles after Christmas was unexpectedly canceled.
-A Halloween special The Bad Guys: Haunted Heist was released on October 3, 2024, with the main cast from A Very Bad Holiday reprising their roles.
+Another prequel and a Halloween special The Bad Guys: Haunted Heist was released on October 3, 2024, with the main cast from A Very Bad Holiday reprising their roles.

 Television series

-On October 8, 2025, it was announced that a prequel series, titled The Bad Guys: Breaking In, is set to premiere on Netflix on November 6.
-Inspired by the characters from the film, the series is being produced by DreamWorks Animation Television.
+On October 8, 2025, a prequel series, titled The Bad Guys: The Series, was announced and premiered on Netflix on November 6 with the main cast from the holiday prequels reprising their roles.
+Inspired by the characters from the film, the series was produced by DreamWorks Animation Television.